Avoiding common email marketing mistakes

 It's simple: use the right tool for the right job.
 So don't try driving a nail through a 2x4 with a chef's knife.

 You shouldn't use the same email template, copy, and style for everything you're trying to achieve.
+According to Mailchimp's benchmark data, segmented and targeted email campaigns generate 100.95% higher click-through rates than generic, one-size-fits-all approaches.
 You'll end up with low open rates and even lower response rates.
 Instead, use different email types and content to serve different purposes:

 - Promotional emails announce special offers and discounts.